 Your shoulder is a complex joint that is constantly at risk of an injury like a rotator cuff tear, which can be painful and debilitating.
-At New England Stem Cell Institute, Dr. Paul Tortland and Dr. Jeffrey LaVallee specialize in the diagnosis and management of rotator cuff tears and offer innovative treatments to speed up your body’s natural healing powers.
+At New England Stem Cell Institute, Dr. Paul Tortland and Dr. Jeffrey LaVallee specialize in the diagnosis and treating of rotator cuff tears in Glastonbury, CT, and they offer innovative treatments to speed up your body’s natural healing powers.
 Rotator cuff problems are frequent and concerning injuries in orthopedic, sports medicine, and musculoskeletal medicine practices.
-Patients often express apprehension about possibly having a rotator cuff problem, such as, “I hope my shoulder pain isn’t due to a rotator cuff problem.”
+Patients often express apprehension about possibly having a rotator cuff tear, such as, “I hope my shoulder pain isn’t due to a rotator cuff problem.”

 The Rotator Cuff is a group of 4 muscles and their tendons that help support and stabilize the shoulder joint socket.
 Each of the muscles attaches to the scapula (the shoulder blade), and the tendons reach around and grab the ball of the shoulder to help hold it in the socket during movement.
 Sometimes these are referred to as the “SITS” muscles, referring to their names: Supraspinatus, Infraspinatus, Teres minor, Subscapularis.

 The main purpose of the Rotator Cuff is NOT to rotate the shoulder.
 Rather, it’s to stabilize the shoulder joint.

 The tendons and muscles of the Rotator Cuff can succumb to the same types of injuries as any other muscle or tendon, including sprains, strains, tendinitis, and tears.